Robert Denhardt

-Robert B. Denhardt (born 1942) is a professor of public administration theory and organizational development.
+Robert B. Denhardt (born 1942) was a professor of public administration theory and organizational development.
 He has also worked as a consultant.
-He is a past president of the American Society for Public Administration.
-Dr. Robert Denhardt died on March 19, 2025, in Chandler, AZ.
+He was a past president of the American Society for Public Administration.

 Early life and education

 Denhardt was born in Kentucky in 1942.
 He completed his Ph.D. at University of Kentucky in 1968.

 Career

 Denhardt started his career as an assistant professor at the University of Central Florida.
 He taught at the University of New Orleans, University of Kansas, University of Missouri, University of Colorado, and University of Delaware.